kubermatic/docs/content/kubermatic/main/architecture/compatibility/supported-versions/_index.en.md

 KKP has some incompatibilities with cloud providers, e.g. because their in-tree cloud provider implementation has been removed from upstream Kubernetes.
 For KKP 2.23.x, the following incompatibilities
 apply:
-## Provider Incompatibilities

-KKP has some incompatibilities with cloud providers, e.g. because their in-tree cloud provider implementation has been removed from upstream Kubernetes.
-For KKP 2.23.x, the following incompatibilities
-apply:

 | Condition                          | Incompatible with Kubernetes | Notes                                                                                             |
 |------------------------------------|------------------------------|---------------------------------------------------------------------------------------------------|